Skip to main content

 Contact financial institutions

-Should your stolen information be used to spend your money, take over accounts and other financial activity, contact the 3 main credit bureaus—Experian™, Equifax® and TransUnion®—to correct the errors on your credit report.
-You should also want to contact your banker and issuer to alert them of the theft, as well as your current employer.
-Freeze any accounts to avoid further theft and keep an eye on your credit score for significant changes.
+Should your stolen information be used to apply for a loan or credit card, take over accounts and other financial activity, contact the 3 main credit bureaus—Experian™, Equifax® and TransUnion®—to correct the credit report.
+You should also want to contact your bank or issuer to alert them of the theft, as well as your current employer.
+Freeze any accounts to avoid further theft and keep an eye on your credit score for any changes.

 Bottom line